friendly/Vis-MLM-book/working-text/book-outline.md

 ---
-title: Visualizing Multivariate Data/Models in R
+title: Visualizing Multivariate Data and Models in R
 output:
   word_document
 ---

-This document is the working outline for the book
+This document is the working outline for the book.
+It gives some brief descriptions of the topics to be included and the framework to be explained.

 ## Introduction

-Not quite sure what should go here ...
+The main idea here is to explain what can be accomplished with visualizing data from a multivariate perspective.
+I exploit the story of Edwin Abbot's _Flatland_ and give other useful perspectives.

 ### Preliminaries

 Maybe not a separate chapter, but list the main packages used here and datasets for examples.

-- R packages
+- R packages: The main substantive packages for multivariate analysis introduced here are `heplots`, `candisc`, `mvinfluence`, `VisCollin` and `matlib`.
+A wide variety of other packages are used for data processing and graphical display.
+One goal is to widely present analysis and data display using the `tidyverse` and `ggplot2` framework.
 - Datasets

 ## Getting Started

 File: `getting_started.qmd`

+This chapter explains why data visualization is essential in statistical analysis, giving a classical, contrived example and then a real data example.
+It then explains various types of graphical methods useful in data analysis, distinguishing plots of raw data ("data plots"), overlaid with informative graphical summaries, "model plots" showing predicted/fitted values according to some statistical model, and "diagnostic plots" designed to show whether/how the assumptions of the model may be violated.

 - Why plot your data?
   - Anscombe data